★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Ecosystem Complements

-Quest device base + Meta Horizon Store creates a distribution layer that can strengthen with more developers and users.
+Quest device base, AI glasses, and Meta Horizon Store create a distribution layer that can strengthen with more developers and users, but current revenue scale remains small.

 Erosion risks